-Peanut butter is a childhood favorite for many of us.
-With more and more spreadable nut butter options available, the opportunity for a variety of nuts and flavours is unlimited.
-For many however, tree nuts are not an option because of allergies so peanut butter easily becomes a favorite staple.
+- No tree nuts - peanut butter is a childhood favorite.
+With more and more spreadable nut butter options available, the opportunity for a variety of nuts and flavors is unlimited.
+For many however, tree nuts are not an option because of allergies so making your own peanut butter easily becomes a favorite staple.

-Sea salt (optional): just a pinch will enhance the peanutty flavour.
+Sea salt (optional): just a pinch will enhance the peanutty flavor.

 How to make homemade peanut butter

-Start with 4 cups of raw organic shelled peanuts: I like to use raw organic peanuts because they have not undergone any processing aside from having the shells removed.
+- Start with 4 cups of raw organic shelled peanuts: the kind of peanuts I like to use are raw organic peanuts because they have not undergone any processing aside from having the shells removed.
 This way all the nutrients have been retained in the peanuts and they will not have been overheated with roasting, or include additives like salt, low quality oil or sugars.

-Roast the peanuts: This is optional, as you may enjoy the flavour of raw peanut butter, but I suggest you try roasting a batch to bring out a deeper almost sweet characteristic of the peanuts.
+- Roast the peanuts: this is optional, as you may enjoy the flavor of raw peanut butter, but I suggest you try roasting a batch to bring out a deeper almost sweet characteristic of the peanuts.
 Roasting the peanuts at 350°F for 10 minutes will allow the natural oils to surface on the peanuts and provide a more creamy peanut butter result without added oils.

 Can I use less than 4 cups of peanuts?